 About Ohio Lights Out

 The Ohio Lights Out campaign is an innovative approach to bird conservation, as it could significantly reduce bird collision deaths, as well as assist building owners and managers to decrease their energy costs.
 Ohio Lights Out staff and volunteers work with managers at enrolled buildings to adapt the building’s current lighting scheme and suggest modifications to glass to reduce dangers to nocturnally migrating birds, while maintaining the building’s safety standards and aesthetic beauty.
 For more information on treating reflective glass, click HERE.

-While Ohio Lights Out is a statewide initiative, OBCI is working with partners to start regional programs in four target cities: Columbus, Toledo, Cleveland, and Dayton.
+While Ohio Lights Out is a statewide initiative, OBCI is working with partners to expand regional programs in Ohio’s major cities.
 For more information on our regional programs, click HERE.

 Buildings that enroll in Ohio Lights Out pledge to reduce lighting by taking as many of the following steps as possible:

 - Dim lobby and atrium lighting

 - Turn off interior lights or draw blinds, especially on upper floors